-Page 4 of the Binding Master Plan provides for permitted uses as follows: up to three dwelling units per acre (attached or detached), parks and playgrounds, essential services, community spaces/areas and club houses as allowable uses.
-It is important to note that the plan shown in Map A, included in the binding master plan, provides a great level of detail including the location of use types such as residential lots, amenity/park area, ponds, buffers, fences, signage, and the location of preserved grand trees.
-In addition, upon review of the list of allowable uses (page 4 of the binding master plan), it is clear that the proposed Murphy Oaks PUD development is more stringent in terms of the number of allowable uses in comparison to the standards established for permissible uses in Section 86-130 (b-e) - PUD standards.
+Sheet 1 of 13 of the Binding Master Plan, provides for permitted uses as follows: 2.15 dwelling units per acre (attached or detached), parks and playgrounds, essential services, community spaces/areas and club houses as allowable uses.
+It is important to note that the plan shown in Map A, included in the binding master plan, provides a great level of detail including the location of use types such as residential lots, ponds, buffers, fences, signage, and the location of preserved grand trees, now known as heritage trees.
+In addition, upon review of the list of allowable uses (sheet 1 of 13 of the binding master plan), it is clear that the proposed Murphy Oaks PUD development is more stringent in terms of the number of allowable uses in comparison to the standards established for permissible uses in Section 86-130 (b-e) - PUD standards.
 For example, the City Land Development Code for PUD standards allow for various types of uses such as neighborhood commercial, schools, and houses of worship to include a few.
 In this regard, the proposed PUD has provided a more restricted list of allowable uses as indicated.

-Staff Comment: The binding master plan layout provides a great level of detail regarding the proposed uses and location thereof.
+Staff Comment: The binding master plan provides a great level of detail regarding the proposed uses and location thereof.
 In addition, the proposed uses clearly do not include PUD permitted uses of a more intense nature.